 IoT Temperature Monitoring System

-Powered by QBFT Blockchain Technology
+Powered by QBFT Blockchain Technology (ERM Units)

 System Overview